johnsirmon/scp/prd.md

 5. **Injects** relevant context into AI tools via MCP (Model Context Protocol)

 **SCP breaks the access paradox**: Hash and strip PII for safe storage, then rehydrate with full specificity when debugging - no permission slips required.

+**End the Compliance Theater**: Be compliant AND productive.
+Store everything safely, access everything instantly.
+Your customers get faster fixes, your compliance team gets better sleep, and you get to actually do your job.

 ## Key Features